acrosbie/Zoom-REST-API/README.md

-# ZoomRestAPI
+# Intro
-Quick PHP Example Containing Various API Calls For Zoom
+Zoom is a web bbased video conferencing service.
+The following goes over the various API calls that [Zoom](https://zoom.us) provides.

-# Introduction
+# Installation
-The following will be a base code source for quick examples for the Zoom REST API.
+Simply provide the API Key and secret for your account to make API calls.
+See [Zoom Documentation](https://support.zoom.us/hc/en-us/articles/201363043-Getting-Started-with-REST-API) for further details.

-# Requirements
+# Summary
-To use this, you must have a valid
+Zoom's REST API allows for robust management of
+* Meetings
+* Users
+* Reports
+* Groups
-* API Key
+* Recordings
-* API Secret
+* Webinars

-For information on the, please see [Zoom's REST API Documentation](https://support.zoom.us/hc/en-us/articles/201363043-Getting-Started-with-REST-API)
+This allows for complete control of the pre/post meeting experience from your own web-page.